-The UK Government and the Devolved Administrations have ensured that all of our actions are based on the best possible evidence, and are guided by the four UK CMOs.

-The UK health departments preparations and response are developed with expert advice, ensuring that staff, patients and the wider public can be confident that our plans are developed and implemented using the best available evidence.
-These groups include:

-- the Scientific Advisory Group for Emergencies (SAGE) Chaired by the Government Chief Scientific Adviser and co-chaired by the CMO for England - provides scientific and technical advice to support government decision makers during emergencies, ensuring that timely and coordinated scientific advice is made available to decision makers to support UK cross-government decisions in the UK Cabinet Office Briefing Room - the New and Emerging Respiratory Virus Threats Advisory Group (NERVTAG) is an expert committee of DHSC and advises the CMOs and, through the CMOs, ministers, DHSC and other Government departments, and the Devolved Administrations.
-It provides scientific risk assessment and mitigation advice on the threat posed by new and emerging respiratory virus threats and on options for their management - the Advisory Committee on Dangerous Pathogens (ACDP) provides independent scientific advice to the Health and Safety Executive, to Ministers in DHSC and DEFRA, and to their counterparts in Scotland, Wales and Northern Ireland on all aspects of hazards and risks to workers and others from exposure to pathogens - the Scientific Pandemic Influenza Group on Modelling (SPI-M) gives expert advice to the Department of Health and Social Care and wider UK government and the Devolved Administrations on scientific matters relating to the UK's response to an influenza pandemic (or other emerging human infectious disease threats).
+- 1.87 The UK Government and the Devolved Administrations have ensured that all of our actions are based on the best possible evidence, and are guided by the four UK CMOs. - 1.88 The UK health departments preparations and response are developed with expert advice, ensuring that staff, patients and the wider public can be confident that our plans are developed and implemented using the best available evidence.
+These groups include: - the Scientific Advisory Group for Emergencies (SAGE) Chaired by the Government Chief Scientific Adviser and co-chaired by the CMO for England - provides scientific and technical advice to support government decision makers during emergencies, ensuring that timely and coordinated scientific advice is made available to decision makers to support UK cross-government decisions in the UK Cabinet Office Briefing Room - the New and Emerging Respiratory Virus Threats Advisory Group NERVTAG is an expert committee of the Department of Health and Social Care and advises the CMOs and, through the CMOs, ministers, DHSC and other Government departments, and the Devolved Administrations.
+It provides scientific risk assessment and mitigation advice on the threat posed by new and emerging respiratory virus threats and on options for their management - the Advisory Committee on Dangerous Pathogens (ACDP) provides independent scientific advice to the Health and Safety Executive, and Ministers for the Department of Health and the Department for Environment, Food and Rural Affairs, and their counterparts under devolution in Scotland, Wales and Northern Ireland, as required, on all aspects of hazards and risks to workers and others from exposure to pathogens - the Scientific Pandemic Influenza Group on Modelling (SPI-M) gives expert advice to the Department of Health and Social Care and wider UK government and the Devolved Administrations on scientific matters relating to the UK's response to an influenza pandemic (or other emerging human infectious disease threats).
 The advice is based on infectious disease modelling and epidemiology - the Joint Committee on Vaccination and Immunisation (JCVI) advises UK health departments on immunisation - FCO Travel Advice is informed by PHE and DHSC advice and gives British nationals advice on what they need to know before deciding whether to travel and what to do if they are affected by an outbreak of COVID-19 while travelling.

-The actions we are taking to tackle the COVID-19 outbreak are being informed by the advice of these committees.
+1.89 The actions we are taking to tackle the COVID-19 outbreak are being informed by the advice of these committees.